bigcommerce/dev-docs/docs/api-docs/provider-apis/data-solutions/data-solutions-overview.md

 ## Get All Web Analytics

-To get all web analytics, send a `GET` request to `/stores/{{STORE_HASH}}/v3/settings/analytics`.
 All six web analytics will be returned.
 As shown, fields for codes (e.g. `verification_tag`) in which a merchant has not entered a value will return as an empty string.

 ```JSON title="Sample Request" lineNumbers
 GET https://api.bigcommerce.com/stores/{{STORE_HASH}}/v3/settings/analytics